corgigo/corgigo.github.io/content/posts/best-powerpoint-to-video-converters.md

 ---

-title: "5 Best PPT to Video Converter Websites That You Can Use for PowerPoint to Video Presentations"
+title: "The 5 Best PowerPoint（PPT） to Video Converters in 2023"
-date: 2023-03-26T11:49:49+08:00
+date: 2023-04-07T11:49:49+08:00
 description: "In this article, you will find a compilation of top websites that allow you to convert your PPT/PPTX files into MP4 videos"
 draft: false

 ---

 When it comes to presentations, marketing, education, and other purposes, videos are often considered more engaging and preferred over PPTs.
-If you're looking to convert your PPT into an MP4 format, finding the right tool for the job is important.
+If you're looking to convert your Powerpoint to MP4 format, finding the right tool for the job is important.

 While there are many PPT to video converters available in the market, simply converting a PPT into a video may not be enough to make it attractive.
 Therefore, tools that can add explainer video scripts and spokesperson to your PPT videos are worth exploring.

-To help you select the best PPT-to-video converter for your needs, we have compiled a list of the top five tools and their pros, cons, and pricing.
+To help you select the best PowerPoint to video converter for your needs, we have compiled a list of the top five tools and their pros, cons, and pricing.
 This will make it easier for you to make an informed decision.
 So, let's dive into the discussion.

-## Converting PowerPoint to Video: My 5 Favorite Online Tools
+## 5 Best PPT to Video Converters ou Need to Know

-### **[Converter365](https://www.converter365.com/presentation-converter/ppt/ppt-to-mp4) -** ppt to video converter
+### **[Converter365](https://www.converter365.com/presentation-converter/ppt/ppt-to-mp4) -** PowerPoint to Video Converter Online

 Converter365 is a cloud-based file conversion platform that supports 1000+ file formats and can convert PowerPoint to video.
 The converter can take up to 10 local or cloud files and convert them to MP4.
 There is a 100 MB limit for the conversion, and no additional options for customization.